 The thin small ones, like long red cayennes or serrano, are easy to dry.
 Just thread them on a string and hang them up.

 Fleshier cultivars like ancho or Hungarian wax are best split and dried on a screen in a hot sunny place.

 Hot peppers can be used when they're still green, but they are highest in vitamins (and capsaicin) when they mature on the bush.
 When you pick them, coating your hands with oil will reduce burning or the absorption of the hot oils into your skin.

-Trust me on this - I've inadvertently touched my lips and eye while cutting hot peppers, and the burning was extremely painful.
+Trust me on this.
+I've inadvertently touched my lips and eye while cutting hot peppers, and the burning was excruciating.
 If you do that, flush your skin with cold water.

 © 2009 Nicolette Goff